 -Typically used for larger estates or when there are complex legal issues.

--A personal representative (executor) is appointed by the court to oversee the process.
+-The court appoints a personal representative (executor) to oversee the process.

 -Creditor notification and a claims period are established.